SAP-samples/teched2023-IN265/exercises/ex2/README.md

 6. Now we want to learn about all warm-blooded animals getting born

 - Go to the Subscriber
-- delete the topics your are listening to
+- delete the topics you are listening to

 ![Pic 9](../../images/ex2-9.png)